mattjohnsonpint/RavenDB-TemporalVersioning/README.md

 A relational database system might make use of [history tables](http://database-programmer.blogspot.com/2008/07/history-tables.html) or use some advanced flavor of [6th normal form (6NF)](http://en.wikipedia.org/wiki/Sixth_normal_form) to represent data like this.
 In a document database like RavenDB, we need a more robust way to handle these concerns.
 That is what the Temporal Versioning bundle accomplishes.

 It's important to realize that temporal versioning is usually for providing a temporal context where none naturally exists in the data.
 For example, if you record a series of events that took place at a particular time, the timestamp of each event is already providing temporal context.
 It probably doesn't make sense to add another one with temporal versioning.
-If you wanted to track changes to those events, the regular [RavenDB Versioning bundle](http://ravendb.net/docs/server/bundles/versioning) would be more appropriate.
+If you wanted to track changes to those events, the regular [RavenDB Versioning bundle](http://ravendb.net/docs/server/bundles/versioning) may be more appropriate.

 ### Manual Installation